Bangle.js Fast Loading

 }});

-This code removes the timeout added by queueDraw which makes your clock redraw.
-Your clock will have something similar.
+This code removes the drawTimeout timeout added by queueDraw which makes your clock redraw.
+Your clock will have something similar that'll need to be cleared too.

 2. Scoping

-Right now, everything that is defined is in the global scope, which is great for debugging.
-However, it means that drawTimeout, queueDraw, etc will all stay allocated.
+Right now, everything is defined in the global scope, which is great for debugging.
+However, it means that drawTimeout, queueDraw, etc will all stay allocated after the clock is unloaded.

-We want to define them in their own scope, so that when drawTimeout is removed everything is de-allcoated.
+We want to define them in their own scope, so that when drawTimeout is removed everything is de-allocated automatically.

 The classic way to do this is to wrap everything in a function (function() { ... })() but this has the downside that when loading your app the function has to be parsed once to allocate it and again to execute - which will slow down your app's loading.